serverfireteam/blog/README.md

         },
     }
     ```
-And run the composer update command, the package and its dependencies will be installed.
+3. composer update

-3. Add the ServiceProvider of the package to the list of providers in the config/app.php file
+4. Add the ServiceProvider of the package to the list of providers in the config/app.php file

     ```php
     'providers' => array(